Mobile menu toggle

 To manage the dual-cable setup, iVanky bundles dual Thunderbolt 5 cables with magnetic connectors that snap together or split apart based on your Mac’s port layout.

 There’s one catch, though.
-If you use a MacBook Pro, you must plug the Thunderbolt 5 cables into the left side, as there’s only one Thunderbolt port on the right.
-This can be inconvenient for some setups, especially if your desk layout or cable routing favors the right side.
+If you use a MacBook Pro, you must plug the Thunderbolt 5 cables into the left side, as there’s only one Thunderbolt port on the right side of the laptop.
+This could prove inconvenient for some setups, especially if your desk layout or cable routing favors the right side.

 iVanky magnetic Thunderbolt 5 cable